plantinformatics/strategic-partnership-website/docs/index.md

 ### Brioche (https://github.com/plantinformatics/brioche)

-Brioche is a Nextflow pipeline for the mapping of genotype array probes (such as from the Infinium SNP arrays being used in the Partnership) to determine genomic positions and REF/ALT alleles of markers.
+Brioche is a Nextflow pipeline for the mapping of genotype array probes (such as from the Illumina Infinium™ SNP arrays being used in the Partnership) to determine genomic positions and REF/ALT alleles of markers.
 In addition, Brioche is able to in-silico genotype assemblies to enable the integration of pan genomes with AGG genotype data.
 See this in action in [User Story 3]](https://docs.plantinformatics.io/User-Stories/User-story-3/#reproducing-the-haplotype-classification-from-kuzay-et-al-2019)!

 ## Documentation and Training